kwesi-mb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. Finds all empty files in the current directory and all sub-directories
 24. Lists all the files with a .gif extension in the current directory and all its sub-directories
 25. decodes acrostics
+26. Parses web servers log in TSV format as input and displays the 11 hosts or IP addresses which did the most requests